alexrobertsonuk/ga4-for-content-designers/docs/README.md

 If you reuse or reference this guide, please credit:

-"GA4 for content designers: a practical guide, by Alex Robertson"
+"GA4 for content designers by Alex Robertson"